John Coates (tenor): Training and career as baritone

 Coates was born in Girlington, Bradford on 29 June 1865.
 He came from a musical family on both sides, and for many generations.
 He attended Bradford Grammar School, where Frederick Delius was his (slightly younger) contemporary.
 His early singing experience came as a chorister in a church choir (under his father's direction), where he learnt the importance of accent in singing from the performance of the Gregorian chant.
 He studied voice under multiple teachers: in Yorkshire under J. G. Walton, Robert Burton and J. C. Bridge, in London under W. Shakespeare and T. A. Wallworth, and in Paris under Jacques Bouhy.

 Coates began his performing career as a baritone.
 He first appeared as Valentin in Gounod's Faust, as an amateur, with the Carl Rosa Opera Company in Manchester and Liverpool.
 After further training, he was engaged by the D'Oyly Carte Opera Company for its 1894 tour, at first playing the baritone role of Mr. Goldbury in Utopia Limited in the original American production.
 He then created the role of Baron van den Berg in Mirette with D'Oyly Carte at the Savoy Theatre, followed by more touring, and left the company in 1895.
 Coates then sang in Edwardian musical comedies in London and on tour in the United States.
 He also introduced Arthur Sullivan's song, "The Absent-Minded Beggar" at the Alhambra Theatre in 1899.

 1900–1916 in opera and touring

 In the later 1890s, Coates left the stage for a medical operation on his vocal cords and further study, and reappeared as a tenor in light opera in 1899–1900 at the Globe Theatre in London.
 He first appeared at the Globe Theatre in The Gay Pretenders in November 1900 and then at Covent Garden Opera House to create the role of Claudio in Charles Villiers Stanford's four-act opera Much Ado About Nothing in 1901.
-Here he was in enthusiastic company with Marie Brema (Beatrice), David Bispham (Benedick), Suzanne Adams (Hero), Pol Plançon and Putnam Griswold, though the press did not much appreciate the value of the work or their efforts.
+The press did not much appreciate the production.
 This was followed by Gounod's Faust, this time in the title role.
 That year he also appeared in the "Gürzenich's Concerts and Opera" at Cologne and at Leipzig.